john-science/wanderlust/README.md

 Similarly, Wanderlust is a relaxing pursuit for the developer.
 The angle of the sun will accurately shade the hills you walk over; though most won't notice.
 Probably, no final, production-ready version of this game will ever exist.

+> I've decided to make the *point* of this game to survive in the wild, using real-life survival practices.

 ## Technology